edigonzales/interlis-ide/docs/docs/reference/troubleshooting.md

 description: Resolve common issues when running the INTERLIS IDE stack.
 ---

+## Missing compilation output

+If you don't see the output of a compilation, e.g. after saving the model file, go to `View` -> `Output`.
+Then choose `INTERLIS LSP` in the dropdown.

 ## macOS builds are reported as "damaged"

 When you download an unsigned Electron build on macOS, Gatekeeper can show the error